-SUPPORT FOR IMPLEMENTATION OF NATIONAL STRATEGY ON CHILD LABOUR
+SUPPORT FOR IMPLEMENTATION OF NATIONAL STRATEGY ON CHILD LABOUR attended awareness raising events on child labour (independent evaluation, 2020).

 As part of its ongoing commitment to the National Strategy for the elimination of child labour in Tanzania in 2020, ECLT held training workshops for Ministry and Crop Board officials on the integration of the Child Labour Code of Practice with the Agriculture Sector Development Plan and the National Child Labour Strategy.